The One with the Morning After: Plot

 The morning after Ross and Rachel take a break from their relationship, Ross wakes up in his apartment to Chloe (Angela Featherstone) walking out of his bathroom, having spent the night together.
 Hurriedly checking his answering machine for messages, Ross realizes that Rachel had left a message apologizing, saying that she loves him, and that she will stop by his apartment.
 Unable to get rid of Chloe in time, he hides her behind the door as Rachel comes by to try things again.
 Ross quickly agrees and becomes her boyfriend again.

 Not wasting any time, Ross goes over to Joey (Matt LeBlanc) and Chandler's (Matthew Perry) apartment to confess what he did.
 While Ross believes that he should tell Rachel everything, Joey and Chandler urge him not to.
 After reluctantly agreeing, the guys then try to figure out a way to prevent Rachel from finding out about Ross and Chloe’s one-night stand.
 Joey tells Ross that he needs to think about "the trail": the list of people from the girl he slept with to the girl he does not want to find out what happened.
 Chandler traces the trail from Chloe to her coworker Isaac, who has a sister Jasmine, who works with Phoebe (Lisa Kudrow), who is best friends with Rachel.

 As Ross goes down "the trail" to prevent the news from getting to Rachel, he finds out that Chloe had already told Isaac, who had already told Jasmine.
 Though he manages to get Jasmine to promise to not say anything to Phoebe, she mentions that he should talk to her roommate that she told, because her roommate knows Rachel, too.
 Discovering that Jasmine's roommate is none other than Gunther (James Michael Tyler), Ross rushes to Central Perk to try to keep Gunther quiet, only to find out that he had already told Rachel everything.

-Meanwhile, Monica (Courteney Cox) and Phoebe are in Monica's bedroom trying a new waxing product they purchased called Waxine, but the pain is too great.
+Meanwhile, Monica (Courteney Cox) and Phoebe are in Monica's bedroom trying a new waxing product that Monica purchased called Waxine, but the pain is too great.
 Hearing the screams from across the hall, Joey and Chandler rush over.
-Monica and Phoebe ensure Chandler and Joey they are fine.
+Monica and Phoebe assure Chandler and Joey they are fine.
 Before Chandler and Joey can leave the room, an angry Rachel storms into the apartment, followed by Ross.
-Monica, Phoebe, Chandler, and Joey stay in the bedroom, unbeknownst to Ross and Rachel.
+Monica, Phoebe, Chandler, and Joey stay in the bedroom, unbeknownst to the couple.